openebs-archive/openebs-docs/docs/features.md

 ### Truly Cloud Native Storage for Kubernetes

 <img src="/docs/assets/svg/b-cn.svg" alt="Cloud Native Storage Icon" style="width:200px;">
-With CAS architecture and being entirely in user space, OpenEBS is a truly cloud native storage for stateful applications on Kubernetes.
-This dramatically simplifies how persistent storage is used and managed by developers and DevOps architects.
-They use the standard Kubernetes skills and utilities to configure, use and manage the persistent storage needs.
+OpenEBS is cloud native storage for stateful applications on Kubernetes where "cloud native" means following a loosely coupled architecture.
+As such the normal benefits to cloud native, loosely coupled architectures apply.
+For example, developers and DevOps architects can use standard Kubernetes skills and utilities to configure, use, and manage the persistent storage needs.

 <hr>